Self Massage Secrets - Abhyanga in Action

 Which oil Is right for me?

 With todays shift towards a faster, more technology based, way of living, almost everybody could benefit from a gentle calming of the nervous system.
 With stress related illness on the rise, most bodies’ welcome a soothing touch.
-Ailments of the nervous and hormonal systems are generally related to Vata Dosha and our Relax Vata Oil is particularly good for counterbalancing this.
+Ailments of the nervous and hormonal systems are generally related to Vata dosha and our grounding Vata Oil is particularly good for counterbalancing this.

 If you know your Dosha there are other specific oils and techniques that can be applied for personalised results.
 By learning and applying the correct methods, for your specific Dosha, you will be making a conscious effort to better understand and care for yourself.

 A general self-massage consists of simply connecting to the body with an intention of self-love or worship ( Sankalpa ).
 Long, smooth strokes of warm Ayurvedic oil placed onto the skin can quickly counterbalance the effects of a busy lifestyle and help release unwanted toxins known in Ayurveda as ama .
 This toxic byproduct is often the result of poor digestion and Ayurveda views this as one of the most threatening opponents to optimum health and vitality.

 Vata Dosha: 4-5 times per week using Cured Sesame, Almond or Vata-balancing oil

 Pitta Dosha: 3-4 times per week using Coconut, Sunflower or Pitta-balancing oil